TailonR/Google_drive_addon_masters_project/Master_project_info/timeline.md

 be monitored, and what service they want the message to be sent to.
 So I will start off with just having a predefined config file and then possibly incorporate a GUI if I have time.

+### September 16, 2021
+Started working on how to push code to Google, since I don't want to use the Cloud Shell Editor, which might just be what I have to do in the end.
+[This article ](https://cloud.google.com/source-repositories/docs/pushing-code-from-a-repository) discusses pushing to Cloud Source Repositories.
+I was able to simply connect to the GitHub repository rather than recreating the repository in Cloud Source Repositories.